youngmin-jin/portfolio/README.md

 # regression-song-popularity-prediction
 Data was obtained from https://www.kaggle.com/datasets/geomack/spotifyclassification but modified

-- Created regression models by using linear regression, random forest, XGBoost, and h2o automl approaches to predict song popularities in Python
+- Created regression models by using linear regression, random forest, and XGBoost approaches to predict song popularities in Python
 - Conducted data cleansing such as detecting outliers and filling null values

   e.g, plotting outliers by boxplot